Updated: Feb 3

 The brain – the main computer – along with the primary sensors (eyes, ears, nose, mouth) have been bunched up together in a package we call the head.

-The head is situated as far away from the surface of the sphere as possible, perhaps to gain sensory advantage over surroundings and optimising chances of staying out of harm’s way.
+The head is situated as far away from the surface of the sphere as possible, probably selected for in order to gain sensory advantage over surroundings and thus optimising our chances of staying out of harm’s way as well as seeking prey.

-We think our reality has a floor (the ground) below us, and a sky above us because that’s how the environment has shaped our perceptions over the eons through evolution.
+We think our reality has a floor (the ground) below us, and a sky above us because that’s how the environment has shaped our perceptions over the eons.

 But one could also say that we hang off Earth, glued to it by gravity, and the sky is what’s below us – an ocean we never fall into.
 The surface of the Earth is the ceiling that we keep on bouncing off of, in order to move around, much like a helium balloon bobbing off the ceiling of a room.